 The program will focus on operating under established rules rather than waivers, collecting data to develop performance-based standards, collecting and addressing community feedback and understanding the societal and community benefits, and to streamline the approval processes for UAS integration.More Information Know Before You Fly

 If you have questions, concerns or want to provide feedback, please email use the contact form below.
-All information will be reviewed by the Choctaw Nation of Oklahoma UAS IPP team.
+All information will be reviewed by the Choctaw Nation of Oklahoma Beyond team.